4d/docs/docs/WebServer/sessions.md

 ## Session implementation

-When [sessions are enabled](#enabling-sessions), automatic mechanisms are implemented, based upon a private cookie set by 4D itself: "4DSID_*AppName*".
+When [sessions are enabled](#enabling-sessions), automatic mechanisms are implemented, based upon a private cookie set by 4D itself: "4DSID_*AppName*", where *AppName* is the name of the application project.
 This cookie references the current web session for the application.

-> The default cookie name can be customized using the [`.sessionCookieName`](API/webServerClass.md#sessioncookiename) property.
+> The cookie name can be get using the [`.sessionCookieName`](API/webServerClass.md#sessioncookiename) property.

 1. In each web client request, the Web server checks for the presence and the value of the private "4DSID_*AppName*" cookie.